team-capex/big-map-archive-api-client/README.md

 ## Documentation for the API

-A documentation for the application programming interface (including its endpoints for downloading files, searching for records, etc) is available on the [InvenioRDM website](https://inveniordm.docs.cern.ch/reference/rest_api_drafts_records).
+A documentation for the API (including its endpoints for downloading files, searching for records, etc) is available on the [InvenioRDM website](https://inveniordm.docs.cern.ch/reference/rest_api_drafts_records).

 ## Support